Ghali Umar Na'Abba: Background

-Ghali Umar Na’Abba CFR was born into the family of Alhaji Umar Na’Abba, a businessman in Tudun Wada, Kano City, Kano Municipal Local Government on 27 September 1958.
+Ghali Umar Na'Abba CFR was born into the family of Alhaji Umar Na'Abba, a businessman in Tudun Nufawa, Kano City, Kano Municipal Local Government on 27 September 1958.
 His father was a firm disciplinarian and an Islamic scholar.
-His father taught him virtues of hard work, entrepreneurship, forthrightness, audacity, sincerity, dynamism, liberal disposition, prudence, modesty and strong religious inclination.
+His father taught him the virtues of hard work, entrepreneurship, forthrightness, audacity, sincerity, dynamism, liberal disposition, prudence, modesty, and strong religious inclination.

 Education

-In training, practice and expertise, Na’Abba is a political scientist and a policy architect.
+In training, practice, and expertise, Na'Abba was a political scientist and a policy architect.
 He obtained a bachelor's degree in Political Science from the Ahmadu Bello University, Zaria in 1979.
-His early education was at Jakara Primary School, Kano where he obtained his First School Leaving Certificate in 1969.
-He later attended Rumfa College, Kano for his West African School Certificate and was also at School of Preliminary Studies, Kano, between 1974 and 1976, before gaining admission into Ahmadu Bello University, Zaria in October, 1976.
+His early education was at Jakara Primary School, Kano, where he obtained his First School Leaving Certificate in 1969.
+He later attended Rumfa College, Kano, for his West African School Certificate and was also at the School of Preliminary Studies, Kano, between 1974 and 1976, before gaining admission into Ahmadu Bello University, Zaria, in October 1976.

-He completed a postgraduate programme on Leadership and Good Governance at the Kennedy School of Government, Harvard University in the United States in 2004.
-He served as Speaker of the House, and led several international bodies on parliament at the wake of the millennium.
+Na'Abba completed a postgraduate programme on Leadership and Good Governance at the Kennedy School of Government, Harvard University in the United States in 2004.
+He served as Speaker of the House and led several international bodies in parliament in the wake of the millennium.

-He has also attended, chaired and presented papers at several international seminars, conferences on politics, parliament, development and good governance.
+Na'Abba also attended, chaired, and presented papers at several international seminars, conferences on politics, parliament, development, and good governance.
 Among them were Conference of Presiding Officers of National Parliaments held in New York in 2000; West African Speakers Conferences held in 2000 and 2001 in Ouagadougou and Abuja respectively; Commonwealth Parliamentary Association annual conferences held variously in 1999, 2000, 2001 at Trinidad and Tobago, London and Melbourne, Australia and several others.

 Private sector experience

-After his university education and a one-year compulsory National Youth Service, prior to his branch into politics, Ghali, in 1980 joined his father's chain of companies.
-His business interests ranged from importation of goods, manufacturing to publishing.
-Thus, at first he became, Secretary, Na’Abba Commercial Trading Company Limited and Later:
+In 1980, after his university education and a one-year compulsory National Youth Service but before his branch into politics, Na'Abba joined his father's chain of companies.
+His business interests ranged from importation of goods to manufacturing to publishing.
+At first, he was a secretary in the Na'Abba Commercial Trading Company Limited, and later: